sakihiwe news

 About Aboriginal Music Manitoba

-AMM is a non-profit organization that presents, promotes and nurtures Indigenous music and culture in order to build audiences at the community level and beyond.
-We do this by producing an annual music festival; producing capacity development projects; shining a spotlight on the accomplishments of Indigenous music makers and industry professionals year-round; and, by building bridges between the Indigenous music community and our counterparts around the world.
+AMM is a non-profit organization that presents, promotes, and nurtures Indigenous music and culture to build audiences at the community level and beyond.
+We do this by producing an annual music festival; producing capacity development projects; shining a spotlight on the accomplishments of Indigenous music makers and industry professionals year‑round; and by building bridges between the Indigenous music community and our counterparts around the world.

 AMM is governed by a nine‑person volunteer board, which includes chairperson Brett Huson, vice‑chairperson Sandra Seidle, secretary Kimberly Cleave, and directors Rhonda Head, Ivana Yellowback, Jennifer Duka, Brendan Dong, and Rheanna Merasty.